TAHD

 • soup kitchens

-The above food service operations are then classified into categories which determine the inspection schedule for each facility.
+The above food service operations are then classified into "risk" categories which then determine the inspection schedule for each facility.
 The classification is determined by thorough review of the foods being prepared and served for public consumption.
 Following are the classification descriptions and inspection schedule for each class:

 To access the CT DPH Food Protection Program information and guidlines (education and training, food recalls, and other related sites)